 If you want the cheapest, set the filters to look for an individual room in a share house and stay for at least a week (many have set automatic discounts).
-If you book close to last minute, many owners will be willing to work with you on a discount and you should NOT be afraid to ask for a discount (it would otherwise probably be vacant and earn them less money).
+If you book close at the last minute, many owners will be willing to work with you on a discount and you should NOT be afraid to ask for a discount (it would otherwise probably be vacant and earn them less money).

-Something I’ve also done that I’ve never seen other travel bloggers talk about is the idea of becoming an Airbnb Landlord, which applies to truly long-term travels who wish to settle down like an expat… While traveling overseas, I rented an apartment with extra rooms and then rented those out on Airbnb in order to cover most, if not all, of my monthly rent — basically allowing me to live rent free overseas.
+Something I’ve also done that I’ve never seen other travel bloggers talk about is the idea of becoming an Airbnb Landlord, which applies to truly long-term travels who wish to settle down like an expat… While traveling overseas, I rented an apartment with extra rooms and then rented those out on Airbnb in order to cover most, if not all, of my monthly rent — basically allowing me to live rent-free overseas.
 This is something I talk about at length in my book, Big Travel Small Budget.

 But back to the more standard way of using Airbnb, it still remains a preferred way to travel, particularly if you’re traveling as a couple or even a family.

 Get started with Airbnb (claim a free travel credit too!)